brodiegould/Embedded-Sorting-Project/README.md

 # Embedded-Sorting-Project
-MECH458 final project that classifies parts and sorts them, done in C ** Add overview of the function of the project
+MECH458 final project that classifies parts and sorts them, done in C See main.c for the majority of the program

  Test Runtimes:
  34 seconds 0 errors